 Probably around June 2012.
 The About the Project section of the website gives an optimum timescale.

 What exactly do we mean by 'car-free'?
 What about disability access?

 There will be no private car ownership, other than for special needs.
 Vehicles will be restricted to the areas around the Mill and to the north of terraces E and F. The riverside track will be car free beyond the fishing hut except for occasional maintenance/delivery access.
 We plan to have eleven cars for the shared use of residents and a few extra spaces for use by visitors.
 Four additional parking spaces will be reserved for people with disabilities.
 The pedestrian street will be suitable for mobility vehicles.
-Please see our travel plan for more details.

 Are pets allowed?

 Yes, but only with prior approval (see our food policy).

 Do I have to join in with communal meals?